libp2p/js-libp2p/examples/auto-relay/README.md

 ## 0. Setup the example

 Before moving into the examples, you should run `npm install` on the top level `js-libp2p` folder, in order to install all the dependencies needed for this example.
+Once the install finishes, you should move into the example folder with `cd examples/auto-relay`.

 This example comes with 3 main files.
-A `relay.js` file to be used in the first step, a `auto-relay.js` file to be used in the second step and a `other-node.js` file to be used on the third step.
-All of this scripts will run their own libp2p node, which will interact with the previous ones.
-This way, you need to have all of them running as you proceed.
+A `relay.js` file to be used in the first step, a `listener.js` file to be used in the second step and a `dialer.js` file to be used on the third step.
+All of these scripts will run their own libp2p node, which will interact with the previous ones.
+All nodes must be running in order for you to proceed.

 ## 1. Set up a relay node

-Aiming to support nodes with connectivity issues, you will need to set up a relay node for the former nodes to bind.
+In the first step of this example, we need to configure and run a relay node in order for our target node to bind to for accepting inbound connections.

 The relay node will need to have its relay subsystem enabled, as well as its HOP capability.
 It can be configured as follows: